pusher/k8s-spot-rescheduler/README.md

 * Write unit tests for calculation parts of spot-rescheduler
 * Sort out licenses across files
-* Add different log levels for more/less verbose logging

 ## Development
 To develop on this project, clone this repo into your `$GOPATH` and download the dependencies using [`glide`](https://github.com/Masterminds/glide).